akiva-yonah-meiselman/clubsoda/README.md

 # clubsoda
-Linear hypothesis tests for inference in clustered samples
+R package for linear hypothesis tests in clustered samples